 Eculizumab injection comes as a solution (liquid) to be injected intravenously (into a vein) over at least 35 minutes by a doctor or nurse in a medical office.
 It is usually given to adults once a week for 5 weeks and then once every other week.
 Children may receive eculizumab injection on a different schedule, depending on their age and body weight.
 Extra doses of eculizumab injection are also given before or after certain other treatments for PNH , aHUS, or MG.

 Your doctor will probably start you on a low dose of eculizumab injection and increase your dose after 4 weeks.

 Eculizumab injection may cause serious allergic reactions.
-Your doctor will watch you carefully while you are receiving eculizumab injection and for one hour after you receive the medication.
+Your doctor will watch you carefully while you are receiving eculizumab injection and for 1 hour after you receive the medication.
 Your doctor may slow or stop your infusion if you have an allergic reaction.
 If you experience any of the following symptoms, tell your doctor immediately: chest pain; feeling faint; rash; hives; swelling of the eyes, face, lips, tongue, or throat; hoarseness; or difficulty breathing or swallowing.